Kauffman Stadium: History

 Two weeks later, on October 27, the Royals clinched their first World Series title in franchise history, winning Game 7 in Royals Stadium.
 Led by the pitching of Bret Saberhagen, Darryl Motley's two-run home run, and George Brett's four hits, the Royals beat the St. Louis Cardinals 11–0; Motley caught the title-clinching out.
 The Royals were the first team in the history of the World Series to lose the first two games of the series at home and come back to win.

 In 2012, the stadium hosted its second All-Star Game, which the National League won 8–0.

 The stadium hosted the Royals' first playoff game in nearly 29 years when the city's former team, the Athletics, came to town in 2014 for the Wild Card Game.
 Despite trailing 7–3 in the eighth inning, Kansas City rallied to win 9-8 and advanced to the ALDS.
 They won their ALDS, the ALCS, and hosted Games 1, 2, 6, and 7 of the World Series, but fell to the San Francisco Giants.

 In 2015, Kansas City returned to the playoffs, this time as the top seed in the American League.
 Games 1, 2, and 5 of the ALDS against the Houston Astros were played at the stadium, with the Royals winning Games 2 and 5, as well as Games 1, 2, and 6 of the ALCS against the Toronto Blue Jays, with the Royals winning all three games.
 The stadium hosted games 1 and 2 of the World Series against the New York Mets as a result of the American League winning the All-Star Game 6–3.
-The Royals won Game 1 (5-4 in 14 innings) and game 2 (7-1), as well and closed out the Mets in five games to win the 2015 World Series.
+The Royals won Game 1 (5–4 in 14 innings) and game 2 (7–1), as well and closed out the Mets in five games to win the 2015 World Series.

+Future

+In 2020, Kansas City-based design firm Populous unveiled a concept for a potential new downtown baseball stadium, showing an intimate facility with unique amenities.

+2022-2023

-In 2020, Kansas City-based design firm Pendulum unveiled a concept for a potential new downtown baseball stadium, showing an intimate facility with unique amenities.
-In November 2022, team owner John Sherman announced the franchise's intention to leave Kauffman Stadium before the lease ends in 2030, with intentions of building a new stadium in downtown Kansas City.
+In November 2022, team owner John Sherman announced the franchise's controversial intention to leave Kauffman Stadium before the lease ends after the 2030 MLB season and build a new stadium either in the East Village area of downtown, or in North Kansas City, an enclaved northern suburb located across the Missouri River in Clay County.